Arthur of the Britons: Culture clash between Celts and Saxons

-The Celts and Saxons are defined by their cultures and subsequently their conflict derives from their different ways of life.
+The Celts and Saxons are defined by their cultures and their conflict derives from their different ways of life.
 The Celts feel robbed because the Saxons destroy their hunting grounds (as Kai explains to a Saxon girl in the fifth episode, called "People of the Plough") and the Saxons react to the hostility of the Celts (as explained in the second episode "The Gift of Life", where the Saxons bring Kai to trial, accusing him of being a traitor).
 It is not about Christianity, because on both sides there are Christians as well as adepts of other religions such as Mithraism.
 (In the first episode, called "Arthur is dead", the gathered Celtic leaders beseech their gods to help them to tackle a task.
 Also, in the fourth episode, named "The Penitent Invader", a Christian Celtic leader asks Arthur to help him with another Christian Celtic chieftain, who unfortunately became an unbearable hypocrite and is eventually dealt with by Llud who uses a remedy that according to him was part of Mithraism.)
 Neither is it simply a conflict between good and evil because there are also pacifists on either side.
 (In the aforementioned episode "People of the Plough", Kai mets a pacifist Saxon and in the eighth episode "Rolf the Preacher", a whole Celtic village turns to pacifism.)